They’ll remind you that 6 million people start a business each year.

 “Do you think my idea is practical, given this crazy economy?”

 My answer is based on years of experience.
 You must decide to do it first, and then you can look at the practical aspects of it.
-That is the power of your commitment and your energy.
+That is the power of your commitment.

 “Practical” is often a procrastination device!
 (Apologies to the sworn skeptics out there.)